brucemack/tt07-sb-mixer/README.md

 ### Books

-None of these books are particularly new.
-I am working from early editions of all - easily found at the various used book sellers.
+None of these text books are particularly new.
+I am working from early editions of all of them - easily found at the various used book sellers.

 * Microelectronic Circuits (Adel Sedra and Kenneth Smith)
 * CMOS Circuit Design, Layout, and Simulation (R. Jacob Baker)